Undergraduate and postgraduate students should discuss the ethical issues of the research with their supervisors prior to completion of EC1.

-To check whether your project would be classed as research please use the Health Research Authority tool.
+To check if a project would be classed as research please use the Health Research Authority tool.

-If you are planning on using NHS patients, please consider that you will need to apply for NHS REC ethical approval and will need to complete an IRAS form, then book the application in for review.
+Any research involving NHS patients, employees, data and systems will require completion of an IRAS form and NHS REC ethical approval including booking the application in for review.
 You will still need to submit an application for R&D approval after this.
 This may take a considerable amount of time (up to 60 days before an initial REC decision is made), so please discuss the timings of this with your supervisor.

 If your study is using NHS employees or data from NHS sources, although you may not need NHS ethics approval, you may still need R&D and/or Caldicott approval.
-Please clarify with local NHS REC committees that you do not need NHS ethics approval.
-Contact your local R&D department or where you want to do the study for further guidance.
-Alternatively, contact one of the departmental chairs of the ethics committee for some further advice.
+Contact one of the departmental chairs of the ethics committee for some further advice or School Research Manager.